*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 – Register with your embassy before departure.
 For my US readers, you would register with the Smart Traveler Enrollment Program (STEP), and get email alerts for any safety threats.
 If you’re not a U.S. citizen, here’s a list of other embassies.

 – If you’re booking your hotel, avoid staying on the first floor.
 These tend to get broken into more easily.
 The most dangerous neighborhood is Raval.
-Born, Gothic Quarter, and Barceloneta are a little more risky, but are actually ideal to stay in because of proximity to attractions.
+Born, Gothic Quarter, and Barceloneta are a little riskier but are actually ideal to stay in because of proximity to attractions.
 If you stay in an apartment in this area, RESEARCH IT WELL.
 Make sure it’s a licensed accommodation by checking here, and read opinions if the surrounding neighborhood is safe.
 Read more about my neighborhood guide to help you choose safe accommodations.

 – Consider buying anti-theft purse or anti-theft backpack.
 These are cut-proof, slash-proof, and have zippers that are hidden or lock.
 Check out my buyer’s guide to anti-theft purses and my buyer’s guide to anti-theft backpacks to help you pick the right travel item for you.
 More on that below.
+(I’ve been using Travelon purses for 5 years EVERY DAY.
+This is mine!
+It’s 100% reliable.)

 – Also consider buying a money belt, or an accessory that hides your money.
 It’s smart to distribute your cash in more than one place – just in case.
 Read my smart (and some funny) suggestions on pickpocket-proof travel clothing with hidden pockets.

 – Buy travel insurance before you go.
 It’s better to be safe than sorry, in case you do lose a DSLR camera, an iPhone, or other valuable possession.
-It breaks my heart when people lose their camera!
+It breaks my heart when people lose their cameras!

 – While you travel, keep two copies of emergency information: on your phone and a printed hard copy.
 This includes local emergency phone numbers (112 is the only number you need for everything), name and address of hotel, your consulate address and phone number, friend and family contacts at home.
 Also, find out where the nearest police station is near your hotel.
 Find the Barcelona police station map here.